oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab3/lab3-configure-app-to-connect-to-basedb.md

 ## Task 2: Create the Microservice Application.

-1. In the lab, Micronaut CLI is pre-installed in the application tier and we will use the mn command to create a new application.
+1. In the lab, Micronaut CLI is pre-installed in the application tier, and we will use the mn command to create a new application.
 This will create an application that uses Micronaut Data JDBC and has support for Oracle Base Database Service.

-    In the No-VNC Desktop Click on Activities and Launch the Linux Terminal
+    In the No-VNC Desktop, Click on Activities and Launch the Linux Terminal

     ![Launch Terminal](./images/terminal.png" ")

-    Validate installed Application (micronaut) version
+    Validate installed Application (Micronaut) version

     ![Launch Terminal](./images/terminal.mn.png" ")